sandeepkota312/networking/README.md

 ## Verdict

-You can now access the backend server in [http://127.0.0.1:7000/](http://127.0.0.1:7000/signup/).
-DRF app has been added for better convience. you can try these API's directly in chrome or in POSTMAN using the collections added in the repo ```networking.postman_collection.json```
+You can now access the backend server in [http://127.0.0.1:7000/](http://127.0.0.1:7000/signup/). ```DRF app``` is also added for convience. you can try the below API's directly in website or in POSTMAN using the collection added in the repo ```networking.postman_collection.json```

+When using ```POSTMAN```, ensure you add the ```X-CSRFToken``` header for authentication.
+You can obtain the CSRF token after logging in by checking the cookies in Postman, as the CSRF value will be stored there.
+This step is necessary to stay authenticated and perform tasks securely.

 It will initially ask you signup, you can diectly login using your admin account by going to [login](http://127.0.0.1:7000/login/) page or follow the template provided to create a seperate account.